LucasCarioca/portfolio/content/_index.md

+## Software Engineer & Technical Consultant
-A software engineer with a passion for my work. currently working at American Airlines as a delivery transformation technical consultant.
+I'm a software engineer with a passion for my work. currently working at American Airlines as a delivery transformation technical consultant.
+I lead workshops and other training classes as well as run our dojo known internally as the Hangar.